pingcap/docs-cn/ticdc/ticdc-bidirectional-replication.md

 # Bidirectional Replication

-Starting from v6.5.0, TiCDC supports bi-directional replication among multiple TiDB clusters.
-Based on this feature, you can create a multi-master TiDB solution using TiCDC.
+Starting from v6.5.0, TiCDC supports bi-directional replication among two TiDB clusters.
+Based on this feature, you can create a multi-active TiDB solution using TiCDC.

 This section describes how to use bi-directional replication taking two TiDB clusters as an example.